 The Patience To Get The Best Result

 The process of selling a manufacturing company takes some time, especially if you want to find the RIGHT buyer.
 By “right” I mean a buyer who will respect, protect and grow your legacy, rather than make massive cuts in an effort to increase cash flow so they can “flip” the company as quickly as possible.
 Retiring manufacturing business owners sometimes think that selling to a big company will bring the best result.
-But in reality, “big” is sometimes code for “jackass.”
+But in reality, “big” is sometimes not your best choice.
 Sometimes the larger they are, the less they care about people and relationships.

 Repeatedly I am asked by manufacturers nationally who are in the process of choosing a broker, whether or not I sell to large companies in their industry and/or private equities.
 My response is always the same, “Of course I do, but I consider that low hanging fruit, and probably not the best result for you.”
 Their shocked response is never a surprise to me.
 I go on to explain that anybody can find large companies in the same industry or private equity companies that already own something in the same sector.
 It takes no talent and very little effort.
 I also explain why these two easy choices are usually not the best:

-• In the case of many private equities, they are interested in one thing only – the bottom line and how to increase it with lightening speed.
+- In the case of many private equities, they are interested in one thing only – the bottom line and how to increase it with lightning speed.
 Improving the bottom line means more acquisitions in the sector to increase sales and cutting the overlaps to decrease costs.
-The goal of course is to build a larger organization with greater cash flow as quickly as possible so they can sell the organization for a hefty profit.
+The goal, of course, is to build a larger organization with greater cash flow as quickly as possible so they can sell the organization for a hefty profit.
 There are PE firms that operate differently, under a buy and build philosophy for the long term.
 However, they are few and far between.

 Is Legacy Important To You?